Gateway on K8s

 Gateway Admins

-To support local management of your Gateway configuration, you can set a list of allowed Access ID
+To support local management of your Gateway configuration, you can set a list of Access ID

 that will be able to log in and manage your Gateway.
-This setting can also work with sub-claims (when a shared authentication method is used), for example:
+This setting can also work with Sub-Claims (when a shared authentication method is used), where for each entry you need to define a unique name

-, where a user that at least matches one sub-claim attribute, will be authorized to access the Gateway:
+, where a user that at least matches one Sub-Claims attribute, will be authorized to access the Gateway with Admin permissions:

 In our example, [email protected]